 If you otherwise decide not to enter into the tenancy agreement, the landlord/agent can keep the fee.

 Rent in advance

-The bond is money you pay at the start of the tenancy as security in case you do not follow the terms of the tenancy agreement.
+The bond is money you pay at the start as security in case you don’t follow the terms of the tenancy agreement.

-- A bond must only be in the form of money.
+- The bond must only be in the form of money.

-- A landlord/agent must take only one bond for a tenancy agreement.
+- The landlord/agent must take only one bond for a tenancy agreement.

-- A bond must not be more than an amount of 4 weeks rent.
+- The bond must not be more than an amount of 4 weeks rent.

-- A landlord/agent must not require that you pay a bond before you sign a tenancy agreement.
+- The landlord/agent must not require that you pay a bond before you sign a tenancy agreement.

 See Factsheet 03: Bond for more information.